GuarrdonOrg1/RepoWatcher/README.md

 Web Service
   * The web service is a node application hosted by a Docker container.
 By default, the web service listens on HTTP port _3005_.
 However, you can expose any port you would like and route it through the container configuration.
   * In addition to the port configuration, environment variables should be set to properly configure the service.
+For convenience, there is a .env file that is included in the project which can be used during development, however, during production, the environment variables should be injected into the Node process from the command line or some other container configuration.
-    * **ACTIONS** -Used to authorize which GitHub notification actions should be handled by the web service.
+    * **ACTIONS** - Used to authorize which GitHub notification actions should be handled by the web service.
 Pipe delimit (no spaces) the actions.
 Available actions can be found at [Repository Events](https://developer.github.com/v3/activity/events/types/#repositoryevent)
 	ACTIONS = deleted|created
     * **AUDIT_REPO** - The full repository name to the GitHub organization repository that will be store the notification issues.
 This found in the Configuration-->Organization steps above.
 	AUDIT_REPO = GuarrdonOrg1/DeleteHistory